Amazon Launches Online Pharmacy

 Editor’s Note: People who take insulin require consistently affordable and predictable sources of insulin at all times.
 If you or a loved one are struggling to afford or access insulin, you can build custom plans based on your personal circumstances through our tool, GetInsulin.org.

 On Tuesday, November 17, Amazon.com opened its own online pharmacy as part of a growing list of online departments.
-This service will allow customers to order medication and prescription refills and in true Amazon fashion, will offer Prime members a free 2-day delivery window and non-Prime members a free 4 to 5-day delivery.
+This service will allow customers to order medication and prescription refills and in true Amazon fashion, will offer Prime members a free two-day delivery window and non-Prime members a free four to five day delivery.

 In order to use Amazon’s pharmacy service, shoppers must set up a profile on Amazon’s website and request their doctors send prescriptions there, rather than the traditional pharmacy setting.
 You can also request a prescription be filled on the Amazon website under a specific medication’s page.
 They offer a database of doctors that allows you to look up your prescriber and request your prescription be filled through Amazon.